 However as businesses grow, they need to define a structure and roles within that structure.
 So what are the key tips to developing an effective organisational structure in your business?
 From my research and experience working with hundreds of businesses, there are five key points to consider:

 This is probably a bit unexpected as my first recommendation.
 However, I recommend you start by mapping your value stream.
 This means developing an end to end process map of the product and information flows involved to take your product or service through your business.
 When you develop your future state value stream map, you will find that the roles of key people quickly become clear.
 The advantage of starting this way is that aligns your organisation to your customer.
 It also highlights how you and your people create value for those customers.

-Follow these five tips and will be off to a great start to build and effective organisation to support the growth of your business
+Follow these five tips and you will be off to a great start to build an effective organisation to support the growth of your business.